naemon/naemon.github.io/documentation/usersguide/monitoring-networkservices.md

 <li><a href="monitoring-linux.html">Monitoring Linux/Unix machines</a></li>
 </ul>

-{{ site.hint }}Occassionally you will find that information on private services and applications can be monitored with SNMP.{{ site.end }}
+{{ site.hint }}Occassionally you will find that information on local services and applications can be monitored with SNMP.{{ site.end }}

 The SNMP agent allows you to remotely monitor otherwise private (and inaccessible) information about the host.
 For more information about monitoring services using SNMP, check out the documentation on <a href="monitoring-routers.html">monitoring switches and routers</a>.